BOILERPLATE VS VIBE CODING

 AI App Builders vs a SaaS Boilerplate

 Prompt-to-app tools are a third option worth naming.
 Lovable, Bolt (bolt.new), v0, and Replit turn a natural-language prompt into a running app in your browser.
-For a landing page, an internal tool, or a demo you need by Friday, they are genuinely fast.
-They also bill differently from a boilerplate: each is an AI generator that runs on a monthly subscription plus usage credits or tokens (from roughly $25/mo), not a one-time license you buy once and keep.
+For a landing page, an internal tool, or a demo you need by Friday, they are fast.
+They also bill differently from a boilerplate: each is an AI generator on a monthly subscription plus usage credits (from roughly $25/mo), not a one-time license you buy once and keep.

 A SaaS boilerplate solves the opposite half of the problem.
 It hands you an owned, version-controlled codebase with the security-critical pieces already built and a set of patterns AI tools extend instead of reinvent.
 The practical rule: use an AI app builder to explore an idea, then move to a boilerplate the moment that idea is worth maintaining.